ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04a-math-preliminaries.md

 A [partition]{.term} of a set $\mathbf{S}$ is a collection of subsets that are [disjoint]{.term} from each other and whose union is $\mathbf{S}$.
-There's a close correspondence between equivalence relations and partitions: an equivalence relation on a set $\mathbf{S}$ partitions the set into disjoint subsets (the subsest of equivalent elements).
+There's a close correspondence between equivalence relations and partitions: an equivalence relation on a set $\mathbf{S}$ partitions the set into disjoint subsets (the subset of equivalent elements).
 But the opposite is also true: if you have a partition of a set $\mathbf{S}$ you can easily define a corresponding equivalence relation (elements are equivalent if they belong to the same partition).